 Sweet and Creamy Homemade Pumpkin Spice Coffee Creamer Recipe

 Get ready to enjoy a week’s worth of pumpkin spice goodness!
-If you don’t have pumpkin pie spice available or prefer to make your own, check out this pumpkin pie spice recipe.
+If you don’t have pumpkin pie spice available or prefer to make your own, check out my pumpkin pie spice recipe.

 I keep extra cans of pumpkin puree around in the fall, but if you prefer to make your own, here’s how to make pumpkin puree from scratch.